From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Experiments

 \paragraph{Implementation and Evaluation Metrics} To be consistent with previous study \cite{qi-etal-2021-onion, yang-etal-2021-rap, jin2022wedef}, we use BERT-base-uncased model \cite{devlin-etal-2019-bert} as the backbone of the DPoE framework.
-All experiments are conducted on a single NVIDIA RTX A5000 GPU.
+We also report results on Llama-2-7B~\cite{touvron2023llama} to validate the effectiveness of the proposed algorithm on models of varying scales.
+All experiments are conducted on a single NVIDIA RTX A5000 (for BERT-base-uncased) or RTX 8000 (for Llama-2-7B).
 We train all models for $3$ epochs and pick the best hyper-parameter based on the pseudo development set strategy (\Cref{method:pseudo_dev}).
 The defense methods are evaluated with the following two metrics.
 (1) Clean accuracy (\textbf{Acc}) measures the performance of the defense model on the clean test data; (2) Attack success rate (\textbf{ASR}) computes the percentage of trigger-embedded test samples that are classified as the target class by the defend model.
 Following \citet{jin2022wedef}, we also demonstrate the results of \textbf{NoDefense} and \textbf{Benign} for a more comprehensive understanding on the performance of the defense mechanisms. \textbf{NoDefense} is a vanilla BERT-base model fine-tuned on the poisoned data without any defense; \textbf{Benign} is a model trained on the clean data without poisoned samples.
 These two baselines are either provided with full prior knowledge of the attack, or free of attack, representing ideal situations that are not accessible to a defense model.